Seasawher/mathlib4-help/docs/tactics.md

 (If you have very large equations on which `coherence` is unexpectedly failing, you may need to increase the typeclass search depth, using e.g. `set_option synthInstance.maxSize 500`.)

+## compactness
+Defined in: `compactnessTac`

+`compactness` is a simple tactic that tries various lemmas to prove that a set is compact.
+It is implemented using `grind`, and has the same configuration options as `grind`.

+Use `grind only [compactness, closedness]` instead if you want to prove that the closure of sets are compact.

+It also exists as a grind attribute, and can be combined with other grind attributes using `grind only [compactness, ...]`.

+## compactness?
+Defined in: `tacticCompactness?_`

+`compactness` is a simple tactic that tries various lemmas to prove that a set is compact.
+It is implemented using `grind`, and has the same configuration options as `grind`.

+Use `grind only [compactness, closedness]` instead if you want to prove that the closure of sets are compact.

+It also exists as a grind attribute, and can be combined with other grind attributes using `grind only [compactness, ...]`.

 ## compareOfLessAndEq_rfl
 Defined in: `tacticCompareOfLessAndEq_rfl`